noironetworks/cko/docs/user-guide/cno-additional-interfaces.md

   secondary_interface_chaining: true   # enable chained config
   use_global_scope_vlan: true              # use unique VLANs per leaf switch.
   skip_node_network_provisioning: true     # if true, Cisco CNI do not provision EPG/BD for node network (must be provisioned before Openshift cluster will be installed).
-  vlan_file: "nad_vlan_map_input.csv"  # path to the CSV file with the VLAN information.
+  vlans_file: "nad_vlan_map_input.csv"  # path to the CSV file with the VLAN information.
   # primary_interface_chaining: false      # (optional) enable CNI chaining for primary CNI – Network Operator will check connectivity to gateway prior allowing Pod to start.
 Currently not 		supported by Red Hat.
   # primary_cni_path: "/mnt/cni-conf/cni/net.d/10-ovn-kubernetes.conf” # (optional) if specified, primary CNI will be chained as well – this is not required by current use-case.
-  secondary_vlans: [3023, 3700, 3701, 3801, 3804, 3805]   # (optional) definite list of all vlans that should be populated in VLAN Pool for secondary intefaces
+  secondary_vlans: [101,102,103,104,201]   # (optional) definite list of all vlans that should be populated in VLAN Pool for secondary intefaces

 registry:                                  # Registry information
   image_prefix: quay.io/noiro